thepatman/arduino-api/README.md

 ### Contributing
 * This library exposes a subset of the features available through the REST protocol.
 If you want a new interface, submit a pull request!

+### Troubleshooting
+* I found that Arduino's WiFi library doesn't work with the Arduino IDE 1.0.4 or 1.0.5.
+I use the Arduino IDE 1.0.3 with the WiFi library, downloaded here: [http://arduino.cc/en/Main/OldSoftwareReleases](http://arduino.cc/en/Main/OldSoftwareReleases)

 Contact
 ==
 - <chris@plot.ly>